teosoft123/project-x/README.md

 Last but not least feature is support for libs and libsrc forders for Eclipse development.<br> Components *.tar.gz and *.zip can be extracted directly into Eclipse Android project home,<br>
 creating libs and libsrc directories with jar and sources linked by .properties file that<br>
-allows Eclipse with ADT plugin locate and display components sources and their dependecies.
+allows Eclipse with ADT plugin locate and display components sources and their dependencies.

+To build the project with the above Android support, run maven as following:

+    mvn -P android clean install -Dtest.properties=my-users.properties